epic1979/styleguide/objcpqaguide.md

 surprising or unusual is happening in a snippet of code, leaving textual hints for the reader is valuable.

+## One-liner Cheatsheet

+### Conventions

+This is a quick list of conventions that are decribed in more detail further down in this guide or in the full [Objective-C Style Guide][objc].

+1. Type all arrays, dictionaries, and sets
+2. Remove everything that can be removed from the header file.
+This includes: protocol adherence, unnecessarily exposed properties and functions.
+Properties and functions should be defined with the most generic type possible.
+3. Naming
+  a. _ before ivars.
+  b. _ before private methods.
+  c.
+No "get" naming on properties or functions.
+  d.
+Limit "with" and "and" in function names.
+  e.
+Include caller as first parameter of all delegate callbacks (see every Apple example).
+  f.
+Prefix every class
+  g.
+Prefix every enum name.
+Prefix every value with the enum name.
+4. Use modern syntax.  `@[]`, `@{}`, `@()` instead of array/dictionary/number.
+5. If your API don't support something, use `NSAssert`.
+Crash internally instead of silently returning `nil`.

+### Restrictions

+This is a list of coding restrictions that lead to code that is easier to read and debug.

+1. `if` statements should not contain comparisons or parentheses.
+Instead store these in local `BOOL` variables with descriptive names.
+2. `return` should always return a local variable.
+Function calls or property lookup should first be stored to a local variable.
+This makes debugging easier.
+Exceptions include: returning empty arrays, dictionaries, or strings.
+3. No web service (`ECF`) calls in the implementation of a `UIViewController`.
+Put that into a loader/manager.
+4. No Just-in-time ivar creation.
+Create these in your `init` when possible.
+5. No over optimization.
+We don't need to see `[NSArray arrayWithCapacity:]`.
+6. No more than 7 ivars in `UIViewController` subclasses.
+7. Never override `viewWillLayoutSubviews`, `viewDidLayoutSubviews`, `viewWillUpdateConstraints`, or `viewDidUpdateConstraints`.
+8. Never use Visual Format Language for layout constraints.
+You should using layout anchors like `safeAreaLayoutGuide`.
+9. Never have 4 levels of indentation in a method.
+Rarely have 3.
+10. Never implement instance level convenience initializers.
+You can have class level convenience initializers as long as they only use the public interface of the class.
+11. Make liberal use of class methods, categories, and C methods in implementation files to better define the inputs and outputs and remove any unclear side effects a function has.
+These tend to also be more unit testable.

 ## Naming

 Names should be as descriptive as possible, within reason.
 Follow standard